-General Council Meeting 13th Annual Meeting, 9-13 September 1991
+13th Annual Meeting, 9-13 September 1991 Holiday Inn, Dartmouth, N.S., Canada

-PART I. Report of the General Council
+Report of the General Council

-Tuesday, 10 September (1020-1140 hours) Friday, 13 September (1100-1500 hours)
+Tuesday, 10 September (1020-1140) Friday, 13 September (1100-1500)

-- 1. Opening of the Meeting (items 1 to 5 of the Agenda) - 1.1 The meeting was opened by the Chairman of the General Council, K. Hoydal (Denmark in respect of the Faroe Islands and Greenland) at 1020 hours on 10 September 1991. - 1.2 The members of the General Council present were: Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), European Economic Community (EEC), Japan, Norway, Poland, and the Union of Soviet Socialist Republics (USSR) (Annex 1).

-The following Contracting Parties were absent: Bulgaria, Iceland, and Romania.

-- 1.3 In the opening address (Annex 2) the Chairman expressed his optimism on a very significant increase in the degree of consensus on a number of issues and the scope of serious international cooperation.
+- 1. Opening of the Meeting (items 1 to 5 of the Agenda) - 1.1 The meeting was opened by the Chairman of the General Council, Mr. K. Hoydal (Denmark in respect of the Faroe Islands and Greenland) at 1020 on 10 September 1991. - 1.2 The members of the General Council present were: Canada, Cuba, Denmark (on behalf of the Faroe Islands and Greenland), European Economic Community, Japan, Norway, Poland, and USSR (Annex 1).
+The following Contracting Parties were absent: Bulgaria, Iceland, and Romania. - 1.3 In the opening address (Annex 2) the Chairman expressed his optimism on a very significant increase in the degree of consensus on a number of issues and the scope of serious international cooperation.
 However, as the Chairman mentioned, NAFO still is facing very difficult problems, and important decisions have to be taken to stabilize the situation in the management of the stocks for which NAFO is responsible. - 1.4 The Chairman opened the floor for the representatives of Contracting Parties wishing to make opening addresses before proceeding with the Agenda.

-The representative of Canada indicated that the Canadian Delegation would like to make a statement under item 13 of the Agenda "Fishing activities in the Regulatory Area adverse to the objectives of the Convention (Article XIX of the Convention)" (Annex 3).
+The Representative of Canada indicated that the Canadian Delegation would like to make a statement under item 13 of the Agenda "Fishing activities in the Regulatory Area adverse to the objectives of the Convention (Article XIX of the Convention)".
+(Annex 3)

 - 1.5 The meeting accepted the proposal by the Chairman to designate the Executive Secretary as Rapporteur of the meeting. - 1.6 The Agenda was adopted as presented to the Meeting (Annex 4). - 1.7 Under item 4 "Admission of Observers", the Chairman welcomed the USA observers who were present. - 1.8 The General Council considered an application from Greenpeace International for an observer status at its meetings and decided not to grant such requested status, and to treat this request as those previously.
-The Executive Secretary should convey this decision to Greenpeace International along the same line as last year. - 1.9 It was decided to deal with publicity in the traditional manner by preparing the press statement that describes the results of the meeting. - 2.
-Supervision and Coordination of the Organizational, Administrative and Other Internal Affairs (items 6 to 11 of the Agenda) - 2.1 The proceedings of the 12th Annual Meeting, September 1990 (GC Doc.
-90/10, Revised) were adopted as circulated without any changes or amendments.
+The Executive Secretary should convey this decision to Greenpeace International along the same line as last year. - 1.9 It was decided to deal with publicity in the traditional manner by preparing the press statement that describes the results of the meeting.

-2.2 The Rules of Procedure of the General Council which include the Rules of Procedure for the new Standing Committee "STACFAC" were adopted as presented to the meeting in GC Working Paper 91/2 (Annex 5).

-2.3 The clarification of the Rules of Procedure regarding the "seconding" of all motions presented to the meeting in the GC Working Paper 91/1 was discussed by the Contracting Parties during two plenary sessions.
+- 2. Supervision and Coordination of the Organizational, Administrative and other Internal Affairs (items 6 to 11 of the Agenda) - 2.1 The proceedings of the 12th Annual Meeting, September 1990 (GC Doc.
+90/10, Revised) were adopted as circulated without any changes or amendments. - 2.2 The Rules of Procedure of the General Council which include the Rules of Procedure for the new Standing Committee "STACFAC" were adopted as presented to the meeting in GC Working Paper 91/2 (Annex 5). - 2.3 The clarification of the Rules of Procedure regarding the "seconding" of all motions presented to the meeting in the GC Working Paper 91/1 was discussed by the Contracting Parties during two plenary sessions.

-At the second plenary Meeting on 13 September, after sufficient deliberations, all Contracting Parties agreed not to include formally the provision of "seconding" as mandatory requirement in the Rules of Procedure or in the Convention.
+At the second plenary Meeting on September 13, after sufficient deliberations, all Contracting Parties agreed not to include formally the provision of "seconding" as mandatory requirement in the Rules of Procedure or in the Convention.
 However, the Executive Secretary was instructed to include such item in the Agenda of the next Annual Meeting and research further for additional explanations.